- On choosing between waxed and leather woodworking aprons

 Although most woodworking aprons are fairly simple, some have pockets that can be used to hold tools and accessories like your woodworking chisels and your assortment of drill bits .

-Having large pockets allows you to have many of your essential tools nearby so you don’t have to stop working to retrieve them, or lose your pencil.
+Having large pockets helps you carry many of your essential tools nearby so you don’t have to stop working to retrieve them, or lose your pencil.

 Features to consider when buying woodworking aprons